zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh.rst

 Bluetooth Low Energy.
 This module implements the `Bluetooth Mesh Profile Specification v1.0.1 <https://www.bluetooth.com/specifications/specs/mesh-profile-1-0-1/>`_.

-Implementation of the draft `Bluetooth Mesh Protocol Specification v1.1 <https://www.bluetooth.com/specifications/specs/mesh-protocol-1-1/>`_ is in experimental state.
+Implementation of the `Bluetooth Mesh Protocol Specification v1.1 <https://www.bluetooth.com/specifications/specs/mesh-protocol-1-1/>`_ is in experimental state.

 Read more about Bluetooth mesh on the